Errum/Intelligence-and-Cybersecurity-Peer-Reviewed-sources/README.md

-A list of Per-Reviewed Journals, Books and Blogs on intelligence and Cybersecurity
+A list of Per-Reviewed Journals, Conferences and Blogs on intelligence and Cybersecurity

 # Intelligence